 Chris Coulson's first novel was Nothing Normal in Cork,The Midwest Hotel was his first collection of poetry, followed by Go with the Floe and A Bottomless Cup of Midnight Oil , all in his new and ongoing "Free perVerse" genre.
 Out of the smoky haze of this production frenzy now comes another novel, Red Jumbo, and his first children's book — Babies on the Run! — is coming down from the mountain soon, sometime in the future.

 And then, whatever comes next.
 Who knows what, but it's coming.

 But he's always carried a 50¢ Bic Pen in his pocket.
 He's always writing.
 He even writes in his sleep.
 Interesting sheets.

 On the scholastic front, he received a Bachelor of Arts degree from the University of Missouri at Kansas City; a double major, political science and english literature.
-That double major doesn't necessarily represent a career direction, there never necessarily was one, but it does represent his interests at the time, plus whatever credit hours piled up at the end.
+That double major didn't necessarily represent a career direction, there never necessarily was one, but it does represent his interests at the time.
+Plus whatever credit hours piled up at the end.
 Plus, let's get the hell out of here!

-Coulson has lived in Milwaukee, London, Washington D.C., Kansas City, Wyoming (The Hotel Townsend In Casper), Boston and Los Angeles, and is now in Durham, North Carolina.
+Coulson has lived in London, Washington D.C., Kansas City, Wyoming (The Hotel Townsend in Casper), Boston, Los Angeles, and is now in Durham, North Carolina.
 Why?
 Because Durham is green (tall pines), blue (progressive), also Black, Brown and Yellow (internationally diverse, not the usual midwestern milk.)